-Chemical treatments are proposed for up to 140 acres.
+Chemical treatments are proposed for up to 150 acres.
 In addition, other areas within the manual, mechanical, seeding, and prescribed fire treatment units may also be treated for invasive nonnative plants as part of the other treatments.
-See Table 2.1 for units where herbicide treatment appears likely as of October 2020.
-The BLM would use the Programmatic EIS on Vegetation Treatments Using Herbicides on BLM lands in 17 Western States (BLM 2007c) to guide herbicide treatment actions for this project.
+See Table 2.1 and Appendix B Figure B.13 for units where herbicide treatment appears likely as of October 2020.
+The BLM would use the Programmatic EIS on Vegetation Treatments Using Herbicides on BLM lands in 17 Western States (BLM 2007c) and the Final PEIS for Vegetation Treatments Using Aminopyralid, Fluroxypyr, and Rimsulfuron on BLM Lands in 17 Western States (BLM 2016) to guide herbicide treatment actions for this project.
 Site specific analysis for herbicide use on the Monument was completed by the BLM through the Arizona Strip District Herbicide Application Plan for the Control and Eradication of Noxious and Invasive Species (BLM 2017).
 Chemical treatments on lands managed by the NPS would require approval by the NPS Regional or National Integrated Pest Management (IPM) Coordinator.
 All standard operating procedures (including following herbicide product label instructions) for each herbicide proposed for use as part of this project would be adhered to.
-Chemical treatments would target invasive non-native plants species only1.
+Chemical treatments would target invasive non-native plants species only.
 Tebuthiuron treatments are not proposed as part of this alternative.

-1 Invasive non-native plant species are defined as "Non-native (or alien) to the ecosystem under consideration; and, whose introduction causes or is likely to cause economic or environmental harm or harm to human health" (Executive Order 13112).
-In the context of the EA, non-native is defined as not native to North America and invasive is defined as able to establish on many sites, grow quickly, and spread to the point of disrupting plant communities or ecosystems" (NRCS n.d.)
+&lt;sup>1 Invasive non-native plant species are defined as "Non-native (or alien) to the ecosystem under consideration; and, whose introduction causes or is likely to cause economic or environmental harm or harm to human health"

 Herbicide applications would be designed to minimize potential impacts to non-target plants and animals, while achieving project objectives.
-They would be applied using a variety of techniques (including aerial or hand application) under specified rates of application.
+They would be applied using a variety of techniques (including hand application) under specified rates of application.
 Treatment objectives, site topography, vegetation conditions, and other factors would be considered prior to any chemical application.
 The appropriate application method would be determined by the invasive species being treated, the herbicide being applied, the skills of the applicator, and the application site (Tu et al. 2001).
 Methods of application can be broadly classified as follows:

-- Foliar application where herbicide is applied to intact, green leaves - Spot application using a precise tool such as a backpack applicator or spray bottle - Broadcast application using boom or boomless sprayers to distribute herbicide over a relatively large area depending on the treatment area - Aerial application - Basal bark application where herbicide is applied to intact bark around the circumference of the trunk - Cut stump treatment where the tree or stem is first cut straight across then the herbicide is applied to the freshly cut stump for transport to the root system - Pelletized treatment where herbicide is made into a pellet that is implanted at the plant's base - Pre-emergent where the herbicide is applied to the soil before the target species seeds germinate and emerge
+- Foliar application where herbicide is applied to intact, green leaves - Spot application using a precise tool such as a backpack applicator or spray bottle - Broadcast application using boom or boomless sprayers to distribute herbicide over a relatively large area depending on the treatment area - Basal bark application where herbicide is applied to intact bark around the circumference of the trunk - Cut stump treatment where the tree or stem is first cut straight across then herbicide is applied to the freshly cut stump for transport to the root system - Pelletized treatment where herbicide is made into a pellet that is implanted at the plant's base - Pre-emergent where herbicide is applied to the soil before the target species seeds germinate and emerge